1999AZZAR/llm-test/README.md

 - `fetchTextFile(fileName, baseUrl, env, defaultContent)`: Attempts to load text files from multiple sources with fallbacks (direct fetch, R2/ASSETS binding, KV storage)
 - `getSystemPrompt(requestUrl, env)`: Retrieves the AI system instructions from systemInstruction.txt
 - `getCrawlLinks(requestUrl, env)`: Loads additional context links from crawl.txt

+### Smart Features

+The AI assistant has been enhanced with several smart capabilities:

+#### Wikipedia Integration

+When users ask knowledge-based questions, the system automatically:

+1. Detects if the query might benefit from Wikipedia information
+2. Queries the Wikipedia API to find relevant articles
+3. Extracts a summary from the most relevant article
+4. Adds this information to the conversation context
+5. Includes a citation with a link to the source article

+This gives the AI access to current, factual information to provide more accurate responses.

+#### Token Management

+To prevent responses from being cut off mid-sentence:

+1. The system estimates the token count of the conversation context
+2. Dynamically adjusts the maximum output tokens based on the context size
+3. Sets a safe buffer to ensure the total stays within model limits
+4. Ensures the response has enough space for a complete, coherent answer

 ### API Endpoints